Muon Optimizes Under Spectral Norm Constraints: Related work

 \paragraph{Lyapunov analysis of optimizers.} Hamiltonian dynamics provides a rigorous theoretical framework for understanding momentum-based optimization~\cite{Nesterov83, SutskeverMDH13}.
 Unlike standard gradient descent, which ensures a monotonic decrease in the objective function, momentum methods exhibit nonmonotonic behavior, requiring more advanced analytical tools for convergence analysis~\cite{JinNJ18}.
 Lyapunov-based techniques~\cite{ShevitzP94, KricheneBB15, LiuWCLZLKL24, ChenLLL24} have since been developed to analyze the stability and convergence properties of optimization algorithms~\cite{LiangLCL24}.

-\paragraph{Concurrent work.} Although several concurrent works have studied the convergence of \muon{} under various smoothness assumptions \cite{LiH25, AnLPMGZ25, Kovalev25, ShenHHSZ25}, none of them consider \muon{} with decoupled weight decay, despite it being the variant that has demonstrated the most promising empirical results \cite{LiuSYJLDQXLYCZLLYHZWWDZKZXZUZY25}. \cite{SfyrakiW25} analyzes \muon{} with decoupled weight decay through a Frank--Wolfe perspective, whereas our work is the first to use the \lionk{} framework.
+\paragraph{Concurrent work.} Although several concurrent works have studied the convergence of \muon{} under various smoothness assumptions \cite{LiH25, AnLPMGZ25, Kovalev25, ShenHHSZ25}, none of them consider \muon{} with decoupled weight decay, despite it being the variant that has demonstrated the most promising empirical results \cite{LiuSYJLDQXLYCZLLYHZWWDZKZXZUZY25}. \cite{SfyrakiW25} analyzes \muon{} with decoupled weight decay through a Frank--Wolfe perspective, whereas our work is the first to use the \lionk{} framework and to prove convergence with decreasing step sizes \`a la Robbins--Monro.